SmashedAvocadou/Crypto_Telegram_Bot/README.md

 # 💬 Crypto Telegram Bot

 Telegram bot that shows the current price and rate changes of popular cryptocurrencies for a selected period of time.
+Code is written 40% by ChatGPT.

 ## 📌 Possibilities